- Education and Science»

 Disney designed Ariel after Andersen's tale, but Danish writer was also inspired by today less known novella by Friedrich de la Motte Fouque.
-This German romance was one of the most popular stories in 19th century and although today not considered as material for children George MacDonald once used it for his famous definition of fairy tale.
+This German romance was one of the most popular stories in the 19th century and although today not considered as material for children George MacDonald once used it for his famous definition of a fairy tale.

 But Undine is far from being an original work of art as well.
 La Motte Fouque's most famous writing is actually rewritten legend about Melusine, a water sprite who married a knight on condition he doesn't see her on particular day in the week (Saturday).
 What was her secret?
 She changed her shape on this day to be a mermaid.
-This so called shapeshifting was very popular in folk tales and legends (just think about werewolves, frogs turning to princes, the tale about The Belle and The Beast, ...) and is still very popular in today's culture (think about vampire sagas).
+This so-called shapeshifting was very popular in folk tales and legends (just think about werewolves, frogs turning to princes, the tale about The Belle and The Beast, ...) and is still very popular in today's culture (think about vampire sagas).

-Although you may know the story from the adaptation, Andersen's fairy tale offers much more than Disney on several artistic, dramatic and emotional levels.
-If we limit the comparison to only the main goal of the major character, we can note a Little Mermaid is on the quest for eternal soul while Ariel is just looking for a husband.
+Although you may know the story of the adaptation, Andersen's fairy tale offers much more than Disney on several artistic, dramatic and emotional levels.
+If we limit the comparison to only the main goal of the major character, we can note a Little Mermaid is on the quest for the eternal soul while Ariel is just looking for a husband.
 Or: one is a tragic romance and the other kind of reality show.

-This edition is illustrated by some of the greatest names in the history of books for children: Anne Anderson, Harry Clarke, Arthur Rackham and others offer unique look into imaginary world of the greatest storyteller.
+This edition is illustrated by some of the greatest names in the history of books for children: Anne Anderson, Harry Clarke, Arthur Rackham and others offer a unique look into the imaginary world of the greatest storyteller.

 Why is the character of little mermaid so special?

 She is one of the most memorable characters in the world literature and definitely not a stereotypical lady in trouble waiting for the prince on the wild horse.
-On contrary - she is the one who saves him, despite the fact he marries other woman.
+On contrary - she is the one who saves him, despite the fact he marries another woman.